acoli-repo/germhist/README.md

 Digital Foundation of Research in the Humanities, Social, and Educational Sciences (CEDIFOR), funded by the German Ministry of Research and Education (BMBF, first phase 2014-2017).
-We would like to thank Ralf Plate, Arbeitsstelle Mittelhochdeutsches Worterbuch, Trier / Insti- ¨ tut fur Empirische Sprachwissenschaft, Goethe-Universit ¨ at ¨ Frankfurt, for the fruitful collaboration within this project.
+We would like to thank Ralf Plate, Arbeitsstelle Mittelhochdeutsches Worterbuch, Trier / Institut fur Empirische Sprachwissenschaft, Goethe-Universit at
+Frankfurt, for the fruitful collaboration within this project.
 Furthermore, we would like to thank Thomas Klein and Claudia Wich-Reif for providing us with an access to the